-- If there is a join involved, what is the order of tables being processed?
+- When JOINS involved, what is the order of tables being processed?
 DB2 should be selecting the table that will be filtered the most as the starting table.
 If it is not selecting the table being filtered the most, then check the columns of the predicates and make sure there are enough statistics on these columns to help the optimizer.
 To determine which table is going to be filtered the most, you must know the values coming in at runtime.
 You can execute Select count(*) statements to figure this out.

 - Any nested loop join operations should have their tables processed using an index with matching columns.
 If the starting (composite) table is showing a tablespace scan, then this may not be much of an issue due to the fact that it will be scanned only one time.
-But for a joined table, any tablespace scans will causes that table to be scanned numerous times.
+But for a joined table, any tablespace scans will cause that table to be scanned numerous times.